DHI/modelskill/_sources/simple_compare.rst

 Workflow
 ********

-The simplified fmskill workflow consists of these four steps:
+The simplified modelskill workflow consists of these four steps:

 #.
 Specify **model result**
 #.
 Specify **observation**